 Paul Mampilly is telling us that this previously neglected area is “biotech.”

 Paul Mampilly knows what he is talking about because he holds a special place in the history of Wall Street.
 When he started his career on Wall Street in 1991, he was an assistant portfolio manager for Bankers Trust.
 He quickly advanced and made a name for himself at ING and Deutsche Bank where he had the chance to manage accounts worth millions of dollars.
+He was able to be so successful despite his relatively new status in the market that he quickly began to receive offers from other firms eager to enlist his services.
+He became a bit of a wunderkind on the scene, establishing himself with prudent investments and a safe yet bold approach that led incredible returns for himself and for the firms that hired him to manage their portfolios.

 That’s when executives with Kinetics Asset Management came calling and asked him to manage their hedge fund, and Paul’s talents really began to shine.
 He increased the company’s assets to $25 billion, and Barron’s named the hedge fund one of the “World’s Best” because he earned 26 percent annual returns.
+This was all achieved while avoiding risky bets and focusing on smart investments with a high rate of return.
+This became Mampilly’s trademark as he continued to rise into the stratosphere of Wall Street investors, creating a name that would far outlast his early successes to become a major institution in the market.
+He now spreads his knowledge and love of the world of investments through articles on Banyan Hill Publishing as well as his own personal newsletter to thousands of subscribers.

 The four signs mean one very important thing to Paul Mampilly: